csc-training/geocomputing_course/materials/job_types.md

 # Job types
 ## Interactive jobs

-You already got to know the [interactive web interface for Puhti](https://docs.csc.fi/computing/webinterface/)
-- If you have a heavier job that still requires interactive response (_e.g._ testing, prototyping)
-    - Allocate the resource via the the [interactive partition](https://docs.csc.fi/computing/running/interactive-usage/)
-    - This way your work is performed in a compute node, not on the login node
+If you want to work with some tool interactively (_e.g._ graphical tools, writing code, testing) allocate the resource via the the [interactive partition](https://docs.csc.fi/computing/running/interactive-usage/).
+This way your work is performed in a compute node, not on the login node.
+Interactive partition is often used for applications in the web interface.
+The resources are limited in interactive partition, but it should have no or very short queue.

-Disadvantages of interactive jobs:
-* Blocks your shell until it finishes
-* Connection interruption means that job is gone.
-     * Note: With persistent `compute node shell` from the web interface or using Linux tool [screen](https://www.geeksforgeeks.org/screen-command-in-linux-with-examples/) it is possible to keep a job running while closing the terminal.

-Apart from interactive jobs, a job can be classified as **serial, parallel or GPU**, depending on the main requested resource.
-A serial job is the simplest type of job whereas parallel and GPU jobs may require some advanced methods to fully utilise their capacity.

 ## Serial jobs